Chinese tea culture: Development of the gongfucha tradition

-During the 20th century, the modern gongfu style of tea drinking (sometimes called the "Chinese tea ceremony") exploded in popularity, becoming a common practice throughout the Sinophone world and beyond.
+During the 20th century, the modern gongfu style of tea drinking (sometimes called the "Chinese tea ceremony", although this phrasing is imprecise) exploded in popularity, becoming a common practice throughout the Sinophone world and beyond.
 The practice of making tea in small covered cups or pots, using many repeated infusions and drinking in small teacups was a local practice which developed during the 19th century in southern Chinese provinces like Fujian (in the Wuyi mountains region) and Guandong (Chaozhou area).

 This method is described in Yuan Mei's Recipes from the Garden of Contentment, though it is clear that he sees it as a surprising new development which was unknown in north China.
 Northern Chinese during this time mostly drank tea made in large teapots or pots using large cups or glasses.
 These larger teawares resemble those which were exported to Europe (as Chinese export porcelain) and became widely imitated as western chinoiserie teawares.
 One of the first explanations and usage of the term gongfucha is found in an essay by Yu Jiao (1751–?), who served as a low ranking official in Guangdong and observed the practice.

-A modern gongfu style chaxi ("tea setting"), which is supposed to impart aesthetic elegance.
+A modern gongfu style ("tea setting"), which is supposed to impart aesthetic elegance.